jxxcarlson/elm-cell-grid/README.md

-It is referenced by the function which renders a cell so that when the user clicks on a cell, a message is sent containing the matrix index *(i,j)* of the cell in question as well as its apparamter local floating point coordinates *(x,y)*.
+It is referenced by the function which renders a cell so that when the user clicks on a cell, a message is sent containing the matrix index *(i,j)* of the cell in question as well as its local floating point coordinates *(x,y)*.
 In `./examples/GameOfLife.elm`, see the files `Main.elm` to see how this message is used.